Training a Foundation Model for Materials on a Budget: Abstract

 \section{Abstract}

 Foundation models for materials modeling are advancing quickly, but their training remains expensive, often placing state-of-the-art methods out of reach for many research groups.
-We introduce \model{}, a compact E(3)-equivariant potential that pairs a simplified NequIP design with modern training practices, including equivariant root-mean-square layer normalization and the Muon optimizer, to retain accuracy while substantially reducing compute requirements.
-Built in JAX, \model{} has 700K parameters and was trained in 500 A100-GPU hours.
-On the Matbench-Discovery and MDR Phonon benchmarks, \model{} ranks third overall while requiring less than one quarter of the training cost of most other methods, and it delivers an order-of-magnitude faster inference speed than the current top-ranked model.
+We introduce \model{}, a compact E(3)-equivariant potential that pairs a simplified NequIP design with modern training practices, including equivariant root-mean-square layer normalization and the Muon optimizer, to retain accuracy while substantially reducing compute requirements. \model{} has 700K parameters and was trained in 100 A100 GPU-hours.
+On the Matbench-Discovery and MDR Phonon benchmarks, \model{} ranks third overall while requiring a 20 times lower training cost than most other methods, and it delivers two orders of magnitude faster inference speed than the current top-ranked model.
 We release model weights and fully reproducible codebase at \url{https://github.com/atomicarchitects/nequix}.